conan-io/docs/reference/conanfile/methods.rst

 self.info.header_only()
 ^^^^^^^^^^^^^^^^^^^^^^^

-The package will always be the same, irrespective of the OS, compiler or architecture the consumer is building with.
+The package will always be the same, irrespective of the settings (OS, compiler or architecture), options and dependencies.

 .. code-block:: python